 Take note of these three key elements – food, water, and cover – as they are foundational elements to any big game hunting strategy.

-Deer are primarily browsers which means the eat a variety of food types, including browse (leafy parts of woody plants), forbs (herbaceous broad-leaved plants, including agricultural crops), hard and soft mast (seeds), grass and mushrooms/lichens.
-Elk are primarily grazers, eating mostly grasses but also browse and consume a variety of other plants and some fungi.
+Deer are primarily browsers which means the eat a variety of food types, including browse (leafy parts of woody plants), forbs (herbaceous broad-leaved plants, including agricultural crops), hard and soft mast (seeds), grass, and mushrooms/lichens.
+Elk are primarily grazers, eating mostly grasses but also browse, and they consume a variety of other plants and some fungi.

-Preferred food sources for deer and elk changes in response to seasonal changes in forage abundance, quality, and metabolic needs of the animal.
+Preferred food sources for deer and elk change in response to seasonal changes in forage abundance, quality, and metabolic needs of the animal.

 Deer will drink water several times per day whereas elk may drink less often but consume more water at each visit to a water source.
 Much depends on the specific location and habitat in question.
-A lush, cool creek bottom in western Washington may provide plenty of food, cover, and water all in one location.
-However, in eastern Washington game may need to travel some distance between preferred food sources, bedding/thermal cover, and water.
+A lush, cool creek bottom in Western Washington might provide plenty of food, cover, and water all in one location.
+However, in Eastern Washington, game may need to travel some distance between preferred food sources, bedding/thermal cover, and water.

 With these considerations top of mind let’s dive into some specific hunting strategies for deer and elk, starting with deer.

 Washington’s deer license provides a statewide opportunity.
-This is great news for the deer hunter because it means that you can hunt any of our three species of deer in any open game management unit (GMU) that is not designated for a special hunt permit.
-Refer to pages 21-23 of the printed 2023 Big Game Hunting Regulations or see the online e-regulations.
+This is great news for the deer hunter because it means that you can hunt any of our three hunted species of deer in any open game management unit (GMU) that is not designated for a special hunt permit.
+For more information, refer to pages 21-23 of the printed 2023 Big Game Hunting Regulations or see the online e-regulations.